Al Ahly SC: Establishment and start of the club

-The idea of establishing Al Ahly in the first 10 years of the 20th century was raised by Omar Lotfy who was a student in the Egyptian Law School during his presidency of the High School Students Club, which was established in 1905.
-The establishment of a club of high school students was for political reasons, and the students needed a sports club to gather them for leisure and exercise.
+The idea of establishing Al-Ahly came in the first 10 years of the 20th century and was firstly raised by Omar Lotfy, who was a student in the Egyptian Law School during his presidency of the High School Students Club.
+The establishment of a club for high school students was for political reasons along with the students needing a sports club for them to gather for leisure and exercise.

-He discussed the idea of establishing the club with a group of friends who were enthusiastic about it, and in 1907 Al Ahly was established.
+He discussed the idea of establishing the club with a group of friends who were enthusiastic about it and in 1907, Al Ahly was established.

-The club was first headed by Alfred Mitchell-Innes, who was a British advisor to the Ministry of Finance at the time, in order to facilitate financial support for the club.
+The club was first headed by Alfred Mitchell-Innes, who was a British advisor to the Ministry of Finance at the time.
+He was the first head to facilitate financial support for the club.
 An official meeting of the club's board was held on 24 April 1907.
 The committee met at 5:30 pm in the house of Mitchell-Innes in Giza under his chairmanship and the membership of Idris Ragheb Bey, Ismael Seri Pasha, Amin Sami Pasha, Omar Lotfi Bek and Mohamed Effendi Sherif as secretary.

-The establishment of the club was approved and architect Ismail Seri designed the main building of the club, which was revised by Mitchell-Innes to place the building in the south-eastern corner of the land, so that the building main entrance would face north.
-A civil company on behalf of Al Ahly Sports Club was established.
+After the establishment of the club was approved, the main building was designed by architect Ismail Seri, and revised by Mitchell-Innes.
+A civil company on the behalf of Al Ahly Sports Club was established.
 Shares of the company were worth £E5 each, and it was the goal of the club when it was established to raise £E5,000.
-Only £E3,165 were collected over a year, which was not enough.
-This forced the club to borrow £E1,000 from the National Bank of Egypt in March 1908 by Omar Sultan and Idris Ragheb and Talaat Harb contributed £E100 to the establishment of the club.
+Only £E3,165 were collected over a year which was not enough to fund the establishment.
+This forced the club to borrow £E1,000 from the National Bank of Egypt in March 1908.
+Talaat Harb, the president of the Bank of Egypt, contributed £E100 to the establishment of the club.